aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You think it’s a secret, but they know.
+> 🥠 May you someday be carbon neutral.

-Last update: Mon Jul  8 05:09:22 2024
+Last update: Tue Jul  9 05:07:44 2024

 ### Let's play! 🎮